Pir Muhammad (son of Jahangir)

 Pir Muhammad had been Governor of Kandahar since 1392.
 His territory extended from the lands west of the Hindu Kush to the Indus River.
 In the fall of 1397 he led the first wave of Timurids into India, and was invested with the rulership of Multan.
 However, none of Pir Muhammad's relatives supported him following Timur's death.
 He was unable to assume command in Samarkand.
-He went into battle twice against Khalil Sultan a cousin and the other claimant to the throne but was defeated.
+He went into battle twice against Khalil Sultan, his cousin and fellow claimant to the throne, but was defeated.
 He was allowed to remain in his lands.
 However, six months later he was murdered by his vizier Pir Ali Taz in 1407.
+Shah Rukh would eventually win the succession war.